-Of late, behavioral addictions have emerged as an important consideration in India as well.
-Among them, Internet addiction has drawn research attention across the different states of India.
-It has been estimated that about 20% to 40% of college students in India are at risk of Internet addiction.
-Similarly, gambling-related problems have been studied in the Indian context and there is evidence to suggest that 7.4% of college students indulged in problem gambling.
-Thus, behavioral addictions also need to be addressed from a policy and healthcare perspective in India.
-However, the literature on behavioral addiction has been limited, and representative national surveys are yet to be conducted on behavioral addictions.
+Of late, behavioural addictions have emerged as an important consideration in India as well.
+(Balhara et al, 2017).
+Among them, internet addiction has drawn research attention across the different states of India (Joseph et al., 2021).
+It has been estimated that about 20% to 40% of college students in India are at risk of internet addiction.
+Similarly, gambling related problems have been studied in the Indian context and there is evidence to suggest that 7.4% of college students indulged in problem gambling (George et al., 2016).
+Thus, behavioural addictions also need to be addressed from a policy and healthcare perspective in India.
+However, the literature on behavioural addiction has been limited, and representative national surveys are yet to be conducted on behavioural addictions.

-Substance use disorders and behavioral addictions cause adverse health consequences, which result in disability and death.
-Ramalingam et al. (2022) showed that alcoholic liver disease led to more than 8,000 deaths in the National Capital Territory of Delhi in a single year starting in March 2017.
+Substance use disorders and behavioural addictions cause adverse health consequences, which result in disability and deaths.
+Ramalingam et al, (2022) showed that alcoholic liver disease led to more than 8000 deaths in the National Capital Territory of Delhi in a single year starting March 2017.
 The health-related expenditure due to alcohol was estimated to be about two times the revenue generated due to the sale of alcohol.
-Similarly, the Bangalore study suggests that alcohol use was associated with several familial and social adverse consequences, and the costs incurred due to alcohol use exceeded the revenue generated from alcohol.
+Similarly, the Bangalore study suggests that alcohol use was associated with several familial and social adverse consequences, and the costs incurred due to alcohol use exceeded the revenue generated from alcohol (World Health Organization, 2006; Gururaj et al, 2011).

 Taken together, there seems to be a high prevalence of substance use and substance use disorders in the country.
-Problematic substance use not only affects the person from a health perspective but also causes a burden to the family and society.
+Problematic substance use not only affects the person from a health perspective, but also causes a burden to the family and society.
 Substance use can cause both direct and indirect harm to individuals and communities.

-Current infrastructure, facilities, technologies, policies, programs, etc., in the country in the context of the problem/health issue
+5.2.
+Current infrastructure, facilities, technologies, policies, programs etc. in the country in context of the problem/health issue

-Care of people with substance use disorders can be at various levels, including primary, secondary, and tertiary care [Figure 6].
+Care of people with substance use disorders can be at various levels, including primary, secondary and tertiary care (Figure 6).
 Primary care has the widest approach and is most easily accessible to individuals with substance use disorders.